REFEDS/eduperson/eduperson-202001.md

 ***Privacy***

-Some identifiers are designed to preserve the principal\'s privacy and inhibit the ability of multiple unrelated recipients from correlating principal activity by comparing values.
-Such identifiers are therefore REQUIRED to be opaque, having no particular relationship to the principal\'s other identifiers.
+Some identifiers are designed to preserve the principal's privacy and inhibit the ability of multiple unrelated recipients from correlating principal activity by comparing values.
+Such identifiers are therefore REQUIRED to be opaque, having no particular relationship to the principal's other identifiers.
 Note that this definition permits sharing of the identifier among multiple recipients if they are deemed by the attribute provider to be equivalent to a single recipient for privacy purposes.